seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **QUEEN**
 That opportunity
-Which then they had to take from ‘s, to resume
+Which then they had to take from 's, to resume
 We have again.
 Remember, sir, my liege,
 The kings your ancestors, together with
 The natural bravery of your isle, which stands
-As Neptune’s park, ribbed and paled in
+As Neptune's park, ribbed and paled in
 With rocks unscalable and roaring waters,
-With sands that will not bear your enemies’ boats,
+With sands that will not bear your enemies' boats,
 But suck them up to the topmast.
 A kind of conquest
 Caesar made here; but made not here his brag
-Of ‘Came’ and ‘saw’ and ‘overcame:’ with shame–
+Of 'Came' and 'saw' and 'overcame:' with shame--
-That first that ever touch’d him–he was carried
+That first that ever touch'd him--he was carried
-From off our coast, twice beaten; and his shipping–
+From off our coast, twice beaten; and his shipping--
-Poor ignorant baubles!– upon our terrible seas,
+Poor ignorant baubles!-- upon our terrible seas,
-Like egg-shells moved upon their surges, crack’d
+Like egg-shells moved upon their surges, crack'd
-As easily ’gainst our rocks: for joy whereof
+As easily 'gainst our rocks: for joy whereof
-The famed Cassibelan, who was once at point–
+The famed Cassibelan, who was once at point--
-O giglot fortune!–to master Caesar’s sword,
+O giglot fortune!--to master Caesar's sword,
-Made Lud’s town with rejoicing fires bright
+Made Lud's town with rejoicing fires bright
 And Britons strut with courage.

 **CLOTEN**
-Come, there’s no more tribute to be paid: our
+Come, there's no more tribute to be paid: our
 kingdom is stronger than it was at that time; and,
 as I said, there is no moe such Caesars: other of
-them may have crook’d noses, but to owe such
+them may have crook'd noses, but to owe such
 straight arms, none.

 **CYMBELINE**